Tsunamis are rare but dangerous events.

 - Tsunami Advisory - There is an expectation of strong currents and/or low amplitude wave activity in Victoria.

 What to do?
 Stay off local beaches, marinas and harbours.

-3) A Tsunami Watch is an early alert, that based on the analysis of an event, may be cancelled or upgraded to a warning or an advisory.
+- Tsunami Watch - An early alert that is based on the analysis of an event.
+It may be cancelled or upgraded to a warning or an advisory.

 What to do?
 Those residing in low-lying coastal areas should be prepared to move to higher ground in the event the tsunami watch is upgraded to an advisory or warning.

 Emergency Management BC has some helpful tips on how to "Be Tsunami Smart".

 Go to Top